1. No outside liberties

 in this variation invites a seki.
 Without either player can make a throw-in ko.

 The Count: This isn't necessarily a mistake, is it?
 If White has one big ko threat and no others then White can't win the approach ko above, but can win the throw-in ko, and so Black will play and White will make seki which is better than nothing.

 If there is at least one outside liberty, Black is alive with seven points.

 Conclusion for the endgame

-threatens to destroy seven points in sente. makes seven points in reverse sente.
+and each threaten at least mannen-ko in sente, and threatens to make seki in sente. makes seven points in reverse sente.

 For the mannen-ko, the stone in the ko will be black and Black will still have the outside liberty. ( can be either or .)